VallabhReddy/Data-Science-Portfolio/README.md

 I was able to achieve a 91-93% accuracy of classifications on the test set using a 13 layer network.

 ## 2. Multilingual Toxic Comments Classification <a name = 'multilingual_RoBERTa'></a>
+This project was a kaggle submission, and can be found [here](https://www.kaggle.com/vallabhreddy/eda-and-roberta-using-huggingface-trasformers)

 ### Introduction
 The Conversation AI team, a research initiative founded by Google and Jigsaw, is tasked with improving the vigilance against online toxicity in conversation.
 The goal of [this competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/overview) is to be able to predict the toxicity of multilingual comments using only English comments as our training data.

 Excerpts from the competition are given below.